hdr-bgnn/Morphology-analysis/README.md

 Extract morphological characteristics from image of fish trait segmentation.

-The goals of the tool is to extract presence-absence table, measurments and landmarks of fish from the segmented fish image porduced by M. Maruf.
+The goals of the tool is to extract presence-absence table, measurements and landmarks of fish from the segmented fish image produced by M. Maruf.
 It provides a framework for creating modularized tools by using classes and jupyter notebook to visualize and test functionalities.
 The tool is automatically containerized when a new release is published.
 It provide a validated version for easy integration into the [BGNN_Snakemake](https://github.com/hdr-bgnn/BGNN_Snakemake).
 This tool can me made more generalizable but it has been developped for the [Minnows Project](https://github.com/hdr-bgnn/minnowTraits).